Medical Cannabis Program Information

 Questions for companies interested in becoming a manufacturer or testing laboratory

+Current law limits the medical cannabis program to two medical cannabis manufacturers.
 The Minnesota Department of Health has registered two medical cannabis manufacturers: Vireo Health of Minnesota and Leafline Labs.
-Minnesota law does not allow additional medical cannabis manufacturers.
+Minnesota law does not allow registration of additional medical cannabis manufacturers.

 State law requires that medical cannabis be tested for content, contaminants, and consistency by third-party, commissioner-approved laboratories.
 Minnesota's Medical Cannabis Program maintains an open application process for independent testing laboratories.
 Interested laboratories must complete an application and undergo a site visit prior to consideration for approval.
 Get more information at Medical Cannabis Laboratory Application Process and Forms.